MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 Complete the following steps to rotate external secrets:

-1. Within the newly created **\Certificates\\\<IdentityProvider>** directory created in the prerequisites section, place the new set of replacement external certificates in the directory structure according to the format outlined in the **Mandatory certificates** section of the [Azure Stack Hub PKI certificate requirements](azure-stack-pki-certs.md#mandatory-certificates).
+1. Within the **\Certificates\\\<IdentityProvider>** directory created in the prerequisites section, place the new set of replacement external certificates in the directory structure according to the format outlined in the **Mandatory certificates** section of the [Azure Stack Hub PKI certificate requirements](azure-stack-pki-certs.md#mandatory-certificates).

     Here's an example of a folder structure for the Azure AD Identity Provider:
     ```powershell